The convenience of non stick cookware cannot be beat.

 For example, a few peoples have reported the glass lids shatter on a number of Rachel Ray non stick cookware sets.
 This is during basic cooking like spaghetti so be forewarned.

-- COOKWARE MADE for SERVING - This 8 piece ceramic cookware set includes 2 dutch oven pots, 1 casserole pot with lids and...
+- This 8 piece ceramic cookware set includes 2 dutch oven pots, 1 casserole pot with lids and 2 angled frying pan skillets...

-- CERAMIC COATING for EVEN HEATING - This pot and pan set is made of a durable and non-toxic die-cast aluminum body with a...
+- This pot and pan set is made of a durable and non-toxic die-cast aluminum body with a nonstick ceramic coated surface...

-- MODERN with STEAM RELEASE DESIGN - Features bakelite ergonomic wood tone handles for easy tossing and turning and lids...
+- Features bakelite ergonomic wood tone handles for easy tossing and turning and lids that have small gap between lid and...

 This set of non stick cookware by Vremi, comes in bright yellowgreen, and blue, with a white interior.
 It is not cheap at Amazon, but it gets great reviews with an average of 4.5 out of 5 stars.